Checking in for your appointment?

 What is your name and date of birth?

-Patient safety is a top priority at Dartmouth-Hitchcock.
-All Dartmouth-Hitchcock practices have implemented a policy to ensure the accuracy of patient identification prior to any services that we provide.
+Patient safety is our top priority.
+All of our practices have implemented a policy to ensure the accuracy of patient identification prior to any services that we provide.
 How can we tell it's really you?

 You may have a medical scribe at your appointment.
 Scribes assist with tasks that allow your doctor to focus on you and spend less time on the computer.